About Our Alaskan Malamute Puppies

 - $600 when pups are born

-Payment must be clear before the puppy is released – so please be sure that we have it in advance and that it has cleared prior to pickup date.
+Payments must be made on time, and must be clear before the puppy is released – so please be sure that we have final payment in advance, and that it has cleared prior to pickup date.

 There is never an obligation to any litter.
 If pups are born, and you don’t connect with any of the pups in that litter, your deposit will simply move onto the next litter.
 This may require you to wait another 6 months to a year for more litters to be born.

-We would rather you wait for the right pup, than to purchase a pup that you are not fully committed to.
+We would rather you wait for the right pup, than to end up with a pup that you are not fully committed to.

 Again, please note that after the second payment is made, and you have selected your pup, the last payment MUST be made (and cleared) before the pup can go to his/her new home.
-If you cannot make the last payment, the pup will be offered to individuals on the waiting list, however, your deposit (s), will move onto the next litter.
+If you cannot make the last payment, the pup will be offered to individuals on the waiting list, however, your initial deposit and any other payments, will move onto the next litter.
 Although we do not offer refunds, we also don’t steal people’s money – your deposit will never be “lost” unless you decide to walk away from your commitment.

 Although we do not conduct background checks or require proof of any certain living arrangements or other “criteria”, we do reserve the FULL RIGHT to turn away anyone we feel is not qualified to own one of our babies.
 If that decision is ever made after receiving a deposit or payments (s), that is one of the only rare times a refund will be given.
+If we suspect any form of deceitful agenda to obtain pups for unauthorized breeding or any activity that goes against our terms, we reserve the right to terminate the sale.
 These dogs deserve FOREVER homes, and homes that provide a safe and loving environment.
 If you cannot make this commitment, then please do NOT consider one of our babies.
 If you live in an apartment or rent your home, you MUST be sure that you are allowed to have an Alaskan Malamute, and understand that these dogs require an active lifestyle and cannot be expected to constantly exist within the confines of 4 walls.
 You need to understand that they can be intimidating to others and require strong leadership and training.
 This is an arctic working dog breed, and although beautiful and highly sought after, they are not meant to live solely indoors or without proper training.
 These dogs are also commonly known for same sex aggression.
 If you already have a dog in your home, we suggest that you do get the opposite sex, but NO BREEDING IS ALLOWED.

 Breeding Rights and AKC Registration